braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Overview**]

-What mechanism permits the pre-geometric substrate to form a coherent frame for the universe based solely on axiomatic constraints?
-This chapter derives the initial structure that satisfies those constraints: a finite rooted tree.
-This topology emerges after alternative graphs fail due to contradictions in causality, connectivity, and sparsity.
-The tree functions as the causal graph at $t_L = 0$, with edges directed from a single root and timestamps increasing along paths.
-This setup ensures unidirectional influence propagation without cycles or duplicates.

-The derivation proceeds incrementally.
-First, the initial state's existence and finiteness follow from the well-founded effective influence order's well-foundedness.
-Next, irreflexivity, asymmetry, and timestamp inconsistencies rule out cycles of all lengths.
-Acyclicity then secures weak connectivity, which unifies the causal order, and sparsity maximizes rewrite sites.
-The depth-parity bipartition divides vertices into even and odd levels, excluding odd cycles by parity mismatch.

-These results yield the Vacuum Structure Theorem [(§3.1.3)](#3.1.3).

-Given this tree, the next step identifies the optimal variant: the one that best meets demands for relational uniformity and constructive potential.
-A scoring function weighs automorphism group size against orbit entropy, and exclusions eliminate unbalanced chains, asymmetric branchings, and irregular degrees.
-Only the regular Bethe fragment remains, with uniform internal degree $k_{deg} \geq 3$.
-This structure provides a balanced base, rich in 2-paths but free of biases that could affect updates.

-Equipped with the optimal vacuum, the scheduler for the first update selects and applies rewrites without favoring equivalent sites.
-Maximal parallel application to all compliant sites preserves the automorphism group; partial choices disrupt orbits and introduce unphysical distinctions.
-This requirement stems from site equivariance and proposal commutativity, which ensure the update commutes with group actions.
-Sequential or stochastic alternatives violate uniformity.

-A key obstacle arises: the Bethe fragment's bipartition blocks odd paths, eliminating compliant 2-path sites and halting dynamics.
-The solution models the transition as non-perturbative tunneling: a single same-parity edge that breaks $\mathbb{Z}_2$ symmetry, creates the first compliant site, and initiates 3-cycle formation via the rewrite rule.
-In the early vacuum's fluctuation regime, high effective temperature surpasses the free-energy barrier, driving a first-order phase transition to the geometric phase.

-Finally, integrate fault tolerance: how does the system identify and repair inconsistencies locally?
-An isomorphism to a stabilizer quantum error-correcting code maps axioms to commuting Z-projectors defining valid graphs, triplets to syndrome tuples marking excitations, and rewrites to X-flips correcting deviations.
-This analogy positions the causal graph as a classical topological code, where local checks maintain global consistency and target repairs for errors from noise or violations, making the substrate resilient.
+We face the immediate challenge of assembling the pre-geometric substrate into a coherent frame that satisfies our axiomatic constraints without introducing arbitrary complexity.
+Our inquiry demands that we identify a topology for the initial state, $t_L = 0$, that respects the directionality of time while providing a foundation for spatial expansion.
+We find that we must discard almost every conceivable graph structure; cycles are forbidden by the requirement of acyclicity, and disconnected components are rejected because they imply a disjoint reality with no unified causal origin.
+By systematically eliminating these pathologies, we are left with a singular, inevitable solution: a finite rooted tree.
+In this structure, causality flows unidirectionally from a single root, ensuring that every event has a defined ancestry and that influence propagates outward without ever circling back to negate itself.

+Having established the tree as our fundamental topology, we must determine its specific configuration.
+A random tree is full of biases and irregularities that would imprint themselves onto the laws of physics, so we seek a form that maximizes relational uniformity.
+We employ a scoring function to weigh the symmetry of the graph against its entropy, searching for a "flat" vacuum that contains the maximum potential for structure without favoring any specific direction.
+This search leads us to the regular Bethe fragment, a structure where every internal node branches with identical degree $k_{deg} \geq 3$.
+To maintain this perfection during the system's evolution, we must enforce a scheduler that applies rewrites in maximal parallel waves.
+Any attempt to update sequentially or stochastically would introduce artificial distinctions between identical sites, breaking the symmetry we worked so hard to establish.

+A critical dynamical obstacle confronts us in this perfect vacuum; the strict bipartition of the Bethe lattice prevents the formation of the odd-length cycles necessary for geometry.
+The system is effectively frozen in a crystalline stasis, unable to initiate the topological rewrites that drive evolution.
+We model the solution as a non-perturbative tunneling event, a symmetry-breaking fluctuation that introduces a single edge violating the parity constraints.
+This spark creates the first compliant site, allowing the rewrite rule to take hold and nucleate the phase transition from a tree to a geometric graph.
+Finally, we bolster this architecture by identifying an isomorphism between our causal graph and a stabilizer quantum error-correcting code.
+By treating our axioms as logical checks and topological violations as errors, we equip the substrate with a native resilience, allowing it to identify and repair inconsistencies locally before they destabilize the global structure.

 :::tip[**Preconditions and Goals**]